FAQ

 • The technology eliminates estimated and sometimes inaccurate manual readings.

-• If customers have a spike in use and/or a possible leak, a notification can be sent to their phone or email.
+• If customers have a spike in use and/or a possible leak, a leak notification can be sent to their phone or email.

 How do smart meters support the vision of Eastside?